Bladder & bowel health

-Bladder and Bowel problems in adults are not uncommon, affecting both males and females of all ages.
-Some common bladder problems may include urgently needing to pass urine, bladder leakage known as incontinence or difficulties fully emptying the bladder.
+Bladder and bowel problems in adults are not uncommon, affecting both males and females of all ages.
+Common problems may include urgently needing to pass urine, incontinence, or difficulties fully emptying the bladder or bowel.

 We understand that having a bladder and/or bowel problem, can cause embarrassment, anxiety and distress.

 These problems can often have a major impact on an individual’s quality of life.

 Often, people are reluctant to discuss their symptoms with anyone, as they find it difficult to admit they are experiencing a problem.